emdupre/core-git-course/_episodes/04-remote.md

 ### Get an account

 Let's get back to our tutorial.
-We will first need a GitHub account.
+We'll first need a GitHub account.

 [Sign up](https://GitHub.com) or if you already have an account [sign in](https://GitHub.com).